-In addition, the program helps to oversee writing requirements-and thus provides writing advising-for undergraduates in Weinberg College, the McCormick School, and the Henry and Leigh Bienen School of Music.
+In addition, the program helps to oversee writing requirements-and thus provides writing advising-for undergraduates in Weinberg College, the McCormick School, and the Bienen School.
 Members of the program faculty teach specialized courses and workshops, as needed.
 The program has collaborated extensively with other University programs and departments, developing new ways to integrate writing instruction with instruction in other disciplines.
 For example, faculty from the program and the McCormick School team-teach Design Thinking and Communication (a combination of ENGLISH 106 and DESIGN 106) for first-year engineering students.
-In this as in all its courses and special offerings, the program concentrates on helping students develop skill, confidence, and insight as writers.
+In this, as in all its courses and special offerings, the program concentrates on helping students develop skill, confidence, and insight as writers.